anborg/camunda-bpm-dev-docs/development/Coding-Style-Java.md

 * No trailing whitespace; no whitespace on empty lines
 * Lines of code must not exceed 100 characters
 * If lines with method signatures exceed 100 characters, each parameter must be on a new line
-* Bracket placement: [Kernighan and Ritchie style](https://en.wikipedia.org/wiki/Indentation_style#K&R_style) ("Egyptian brackets") for nonempty blocks and block-like constructs; plus: opening brackets of classes and methods go on the same line as the declaration
+* Bracket placement: [Kernighan and Ritchie style](https://en.wikipedia.org/wiki/Indentation_style#K&R_style) ("Egyptian brackets") for non-empty blocks and block-like constructs; plus: opening brackets of classes and methods go on the same line as the declaration
 ```java
 return new MyClass() {
   @Override